mbaldessari/tripleo-latency-injector/README.md

 * 200ms between Computes and CephStorage nodes
 * 300ms between Controller and CephStorage nodes

+Note that you could uncomment the *DefaultLatency* and it would be the latency for anything not matched by Intra and Inter Role latencies.

 Once the ```./generateqos.py``` script is run under the ```output``` folder you will find the ```output/distribute-tc-scripts.sh``` script.
 Run it and it will copy all the right tc scripts to all nodes and it will run said script